Viral video: Political implications

 The 2008 United States presidential election showcased the impact of political viral videos.
 For the first time, YouTube hosted the CNN-YouTube presidential debates, calling on YouTube users to pose questions.
 In this debate, the opinions of viral video creators and users were taken seriously.
 There were several memorable viral videos that appeared during the campaign.
 In June 2007, "I Got a Crush... on Obama", a music video featuring a girl claiming to have a crush on presidential candidate Barack Obama, appeared.
 Unlike previously popular political videos, it did not feature any celebrities and was purely user-generated.
 The video garnered many viewers and gained attention in the mainstream media.

 YouTube became a powerful source of campaigning for the 2008 Presidential Election.
 Every major party candidate had their own YouTube channel in order to communicate with the voters, with John McCain posting over 300 videos and Barack Obama posting over 1,800 videos.
 The music video "Yes We Can" by will.i.am demonstrates user-generated publicity for the 2008 Presidential Campaign.
 The video depicts many celebrities as well as black and white clips of Barack Obama.
 This music video inspired many parodies and won an Emmy for Best New Approaches in Daytime Entertainment.

 The proliferation of viral videos in the 2008 campaign highlights the fact that people increasingly turn to the internet to receive their news.
 In a study for the Pew Research Center in 2008, approximately 2% of the participants said that they received their news from non-traditional sources such as MySpace or YouTube.
 The campaign was widely seen as an example of the growing influence of the internet on United States politics, a point further evidenced by the founding of viral video producers like Brave New Films.

+On December 3, 2009, a video went viral of a long speech made by New York State Senator Diane Savino.
+She explained why she supported and was voting to legalize gay marriage in New York State during a stated meeting in Albany.
+There were over 40,000 views on YouTube.
+There were less than one thousand comments.
+The legislation failed to pass The New York State Senate in 2009.
+Andrew Cuomo signed it into law in 2011.

 During the 2012 United States presidential election, "Obama Style" and "Mitt Romney Style", the parodies of Gangnam Style, both peaked on Election Day and received approximately 30 million views within one month before Election Day.
 "Mitt Romney Style", which negatively portrays Mitt as an affluent, extravagant, and arrogant businessman, received an order of magnitude views more than "Obama Style".